Read in 6 minutes

 To extract a tar archive use the

--x) operator and specify the archive file name:
+-x) option followed by the archive name:

 tar -xf archive.tar